chenlt326/chenlt326.github.io/_publications/UG_study.md

 #paperurl: 'http://chenlt326.github.io/files/BIPV_Poster_LC.pdf'
 #citation: 'Your Name, You.
 (2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
 1(2).'
 ---
-Intro: This marked the beginning of my research journey as an undergraduate student, where I focused on studying the patterns of climate extremes and their connection to urbanization.
+Intro: This series marked the beginning of my research journey as an undergraduate student, where I focused on studying the patterns of climate extremes and their connection to urbanization.
 I aimed to understand how human activities impact the distribution of climate extremes over time and space.
  I would like to express my heartfelt gratitude to my co-authors, particularly my supervisors and teammates, for their unwavering support and invaluable guidance throughout this research journey.

 Publications: